 3.2 Giving Widgets a Unique Name

 Your application has many buttons, images, and menu widgets etc. on each page.
 It is possible that those widgets have the same mx-name, for example, mx-name-actionButton1.
 The recorder can often record these widgets, but when you run your test case it might fail.
 It might fail because ATS interacts with the first widget it finds with that mx-name.
-Changing the name in the Mendix modeler to a unique name solves this problem:
+Changing the name in Mendix Studio Pro to a unique name solves this problem:

 Make sure you use some kind of naming structure when deciding to rename several widgets in your app.
 Consistency is important.